Rock Bottom: In Your House: Event

-The Rock and Mankind continued to feud with each other over the WWF Championship throughout the beginning of 1999.
-Mankind won his first WWF Championship on the January 4 episode of Raw by defeating The Rock in the main event thanks to interference by Stone Cold Steve Austin.
-The pre-taped episode was a turning point in the ratings war between WWF and rival promotion WCW; WCW announcers gave away the result of this episode of Raw, prompting 600,000 viewers to switch from WCW's Nitro to Raw to see Mankind's victory.
-This also coincided with the Fingerpoke of Doom, another controversial WCW angle.
-Mankind lost the WWF title back to The Rock in a "I Quit" Match at the Royal Rumble.
-Rock and Mankind traded titles until WrestleMania XV, when The Rock finally lost the WWF Championship to Stone Cold Steve Austin, with Mankind serving as a guest referee.

 Reception

+The event has received generally negative reviews from critics.

 In 2008, J.D.
 Dunn of 411Mania gave the event a rating of 3.5 [Bad], stating, "How bad was this PPV?
 Steve Blackman was in the best match.
 I don't think Debra's all that attractive, so the stips for the Jarrett/Goldust match didn't mean much to me outside of drawing heat.
 The rest was just [God-awful] boring.
 Unfortunately, while their TV would heat up to the point where they were beating the NBA nearly 7-to-1, the PPVs would continue to flounder off and on until into the summer.